tylpk1216/KoboPageTurner/README.md

 03. Reboot device.

 ## Usage
 I used Kobo Clard HD to test this concept.
 System: 4.22.15190(efcb227b40, 2020/6/22).

-01. Connect your kobo device to PC.
+01. Connect your Kobo device to PC.
 02. Add below setting in the "/mnt/onboard/.kobo/Kobo/Kobo eReader.conf".
 ```
 [DeveloperSettings]